Complaint: Man charged with killing Navajo officer was drunk

 Later that night, she heard what sounded like several gunshots and looked out the window to see Largo’s patrol car in the road with the lights flashing.
 Cleveland then came inside and told her about the shooting, according to the complaint.

-After arguing with Cleveland, she drove to scene of the shooting and stayed until authorities arrived.
+After arguing with Cleveland, she drove to scene and stayed until authorities arrived.

 The man who was driving Cleveland home told investigators that Largo had handcuffed him to his truck, which was still running.
 Cleveland fled, and the driver saw the officer rush toward the back of the vehicle.
 He yelled for the officer to come back but there was no response, the document says.
 It was not until other officers showed up that he learned Largo had been shot.